Skip to content

 TermDefinition

-BeadA unit of work tracked by Beads.Keeper (SQLite).
+QuantumA unit of work tracked by Quanta.Keeper (SQLite).
 Has an ID, status, type, priority, labels, dependencies.

-PipelineAn ordered sequence of psychonaut stages that process a bead.
+PipelineAn ordered sequence of psychonaut stages that process a quantum.
 Stages can be sequential or fan-out.

-BurstA set of BeadRuns kicked off from ready beads.
+BurstA set of QuantumRuns kicked off from ready quanta.
 All execute concurrently.

-WaveRepeated bursts until no ready beads remain.
-Closing beads can unblock others.
+WaveRepeated bursts until no ready quanta remain.
+Closing quanta can unblock others.

 The Burst.Manager is a deterministic GenServer (not an LLM psychonaut) with a 5-phase state machine: